basscss/basscss/docs/guides/tips/README.md

 can DRY up your code.
 If you're constantly duplicating the same markup to make something like media player controls, those should probably be consolidated into a single partial, helper, or component.

+If you're adding something like a background image, consider using inline styles if that image will only be used in one place.
+There's no need to send extra CSS to pages that won't have this background image.

 Don't make assumptions early on.
 Use low-level utilities and basic styles before abstracting into monolithic CSS styles.
 Over time, patterns will emerge that can inform what should be abstracted out.

 Don't nest selectors.
 It may be tempting to add a style for a parent element and all child elements together, for example `.list-navigation li a`, but this ties (couples) CSS to markup in a way that makes future adjustments difficult and limits the portability of styles.
 This can also add unnecessary specificity that might be difficult to compensate for in the future.
 By keep all styles within a certain level of specificity, everything remains more interoperable without the need for ugly specificity hacks and overrides.